hilmanski/google-serp-serpapi-global-position-helper/README.md

 - Run with `node index`
 - access from URL `http://localhost:3000/{searchID}`

 ## Notes
 - Currently, we always set knowledge_graph position to "1" for desktop.
 - We ignore any hidden elements (where x==0 and y==0)
-- If the main key only include arrays, we'll skip the global position for it's parent.
-Ex: (inline_images, related_questions)

 ## TODO
 - test tablet size